Rights & Responsibilities

 - Be treated with respect and with due consideration for his or her dignity and privacy.

-- To receive information about the organization, its services, its practitioners and providers and member rights and responsibilities
+- To receive information about the organization, its services, its practitioners and providers and enrollee rights and responsibilities

 - Access information about the organization (including programs and services provided on behalf of the client organization), its staff’s qualifications and any contractual relationships